top of page

 Real Example: The Tilted Living Room Wall

 During a 2BHK renovation in Hyderabad, we once received site drawings from a builder that showed a perfect 12'x15' rectangle for the living room.
-When our carpentry vendor arrived, the wall turned out to be skewed by 1.5 inches.
+However, when our carpentry vendor arrived, the wall turned out to be skewed by 1.5 inches.

 That slight diagonal meant the TV unit, designed for symmetry, looked off-center.
-We had to redo one panel, reorder laminate, and delay handover by 4 days.
+We had to redo one panel, reorder laminate, and delay handover by four days.

 Lesson?
 Never rely solely on the builder's or civil contractor’s drawings.
 Always validate on-site.